AntCPLab/OpenCoral/README.md

 non-linear functions such as
 comparison, bit decomposition, truncation, and modulo power of two, which are use for fixed- and floating-point operations.
-There are several of achieving this as described below.
+There are several ways of achieving this as described below.

 ##### Classic daBits